JuliaSpaceMissionDesign/FrameTransformations.jl/docs/src/API/axes_api.md

 ### [IDs](@id frames_axesid)

 This is a list of NAIF IDs for standard axes that are used in astrodynamic applications.

-!!! note
-    Although they are listed in the public documentation section, these IDs are not directly exported by the package.

 ```@docs
 FrameTransformations.AXESID_ICRF